cskipworth/cskipworth/README.md

 ### Hello! 👋

-- 🔭  I’m currently working on some [practice contest code](https://github.com/cskipworth/ContestCode) in Java!
+- 🔭  In my free time, I'm working on some [practice contest code](https://github.com/cskipworth/ContestCode) in Java!
 - 🌱  I’m currently teaching myself Python, C++, and web design through HTML/CSS.
-- 🤔  I’m also currently a summer intern with WildChain, a startup NFT marketplace for zoos and museums!
+- 👩‍💻  I’m also currently a summer intern with WildChain, a startup NFT marketplace for zoos and museums!
 - 📫  How to reach me: Send me a message over [LinkedIn](https://www.linkedin.com/in/clarissa-skipworth/)!

 <!--